matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-button-intro.md

 I’ve implemented reasonable [rate limits](https://en.wikipedia.org/wiki/Rate_limiting), to help protect the application from abuse and maintain a good service for all users.
 This is backed by [Redis](https://redis.io/), a super-fast in-memory cache.
 You should never notice it doing its job, but I will continue to monitor this and adjust if needed.

-The result of this careful effort is a ==[Google PageSpeed](https://developers.google.com/speed/docs/insights/v5/about) score of [100% on desktop and 99% on mobile](https://pagespeed.web.dev/analysis/https-time-tracker-mashsoftware-com/82ugui0wcf)!==
+The result of this careful effort is a [Google PageSpeed](https://developers.google.com/speed/docs/insights/v5/about) score of [100% on desktop and 99% on mobile](https://pagespeed.web.dev/analysis/https-time-tracker-mashsoftware-com/82ugui0wcf)!

 ## Secure